 Try these top mind fit tips:

 - Learn how to meditate.
 Sharpen your focus and relax your mind.
-Try our free Take 10 programme to see how you can apply mindfulness to everyday life
+Try our free Take10 program to see how you can apply mindfulness to everyday life.

 - Use your imagination.
 Mentally rehearsing your exercise is proven to give quicker results and boost your confidence.
 Professional athletes have done this for decades – join them!

 - Think less, do more.
 Use mindfulness to retain your focus on the present moment.
-Let go of your passing thoughts and enjoy a more focussed, productive workout
+Let go of your passing thoughts and enjoy a more focused, productive workout.

 - Integrate your fitness.
 Whether that’s cycling to work or playing more energetically with the children – look for opportunities to use your new-found fitness within everyday life.